he1nh/openshift-prometheus/README.md

 oc new-project monitoring
 ```

+# The Components

+* Prometheus for retrieving, storing and querying the metrics
+* an haproxy-exporter for converting the OpenShift router metrics into a format Prometheus understands
+* Grafana for providing a nicer dashboard to the graphs

+Befor deploying all components in gone go, we have a brief look at Prometheus and the exporter

-## deploying Prometheus  *by hand*
+## Prometheus

-create the Prometheus *pod*, *deploymentconfig* and *service* based on the docker hub Prometheus image:
+To create a running Prometheus instance based on the docker hub image

 ```code
 oc run prometheus --image=prom/prometheus:v1.4.1 --port=9090 --expose -l app=prometheus
 ```

-> Note: The Prometheus server running in above pod will fail to start because it is assuming it is running under the root account.
+But the Prometheus server running in above pod will fail to start because it is assuming it
+is running under the root account.

-> you can view the logs via `oc logs -f <prometheus pod>`
+> Note: you can view the logs via `oc logs -f <prometheus pod>`

 To allow the server to be started up under any account (including root).
 Add the default project user to the anyuid security context constraint (scc).